Jaswanth-Kumar-A/Jaswanth-Kumar-A/README.md

 - 👋 Hi, I’m @Jaswanth-Kumar-A
-- 👀 I’m interested in Sports and Movies.
+- 👀 I’m interested in AI and Ml.
-- 🌱 I’m currently learning Btech in SRM University AP.
+- 🌱 I’m currently pursuing Btech in SRM University AP.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jaswanthaatukuri@gmail.com